 Groups can play a vital role in developing soul resilience.
 As daily life gets more bumpy, we need a deeper sense of fellowship and support, and a group can help everyone in it to find deeper insights, creative ideas, fresh understanding.
-Whilst in-person groups can go deeper, online groups are more accessible and can go a long way, so both are possibilities.
+Whilst in-person groups can go deeper, online groups are more accessible, so both are possibilities.

-- Soul Resilience Weekend Retreat: How your core self can help you grow through storms, with Alan Heeks and Jane Sanders.
+Soul Resilience Weekend Retreat, Feb 25-27, 2022: How your core self can help you grow through storms, with Alan Heeks and Jane Sanders.
 This retreat is a chance to explore how the deep wisdom of your soul can help you to stay centred and positive, and clarify your purpose: why your soul has chosen to be here in a time of huge change.
 Venue: Hazel Hill Wood near Salisbury.
-Date: Feb 25-27, 2022.
-Info on the proposed content, see here.
-If you’d like to reserve a provisional place, contact Alan.
+For details of content and how to book, see here.
+If you’d like to book a place, contact Alan.